 Tell your doctor if you have numbness or tingling in your hands or feet that is different from your MS.

-- serious skin problems.
-Tell your doctor if you have any skin problems such as redness and peeling.
+- Allergic reactions, including serious skin problems.
+Tell your doctor if you have difficulty breathing, itching, swelling on any part of your body including in your lips, eyes, throat or tongue, or any skin problems such as rash or redness and peeling.

 - new or worsening breathing problems.
 Tell your doctor if you have shortness of breath or coughing with or without fever.